Chris Evans pays tribute to 'incredible mum'

 Chris Evans, BBC Radio 2 presenter, pays tribute to mother

-BBC Radio 2 presenter Chris Evans has paid tribute to his "incredible" mother Minnie, after finding out she had died just before he went on air.
+BBC Radio 2 presenter Chris Evans has paid tribute to his "incredible" mother Minnie, after finding out she had died aged 92, just before he went on air.

-Sports reporter Vassos Alexander stepped in to host Evans's breakfast show on Thursday, reading a statement to explain the presenter's absence.
+Sports reporter Vassos Alexander stepped in to host Evans' breakfast show on Thursday, reading a statement to explain the presenter's absence.

 "I needed to go straight back home to be with the family," Evans said.